-The section further states that it is not relevant whether or not the persons have use or threaten unlawful violence at the same time.
-However, the reading of the section makes it clear that at least 12 persons should be involved in the incident and they must be present together at the same time to be charged of riot.
+The section further states that it is not relevant whether or not the persons have used or threaten unlawful violence at the same time.
+However, the reading of the section makes it clear that at least 12 persons should be involved in the incident and they must be present together at the same time to be charged with riot.

-The requirements of 12 or more persons as well as a common purpose makes the offence of riot different from other public order offences such as affray and violent disorder.
-As for affray, there is no requirement as to the minimum number of persons, and therefore a charge of affray can be made against a single person whose conduct is violent.
-On the other hand, violent disorder requires minimum three persons, but the fact that they have a common purpose for using or threatening violence is not required.
+The requirements of 12 or more persons, as well as a common purpose, makes the offence of riot different from other public order offences such as affray and violent disorder.
+As for affray, there is no requirement as to the minimum number of persons, and therefore, a charge of affray can be made against a single person whose conduct is violent.
+On the other hand, violent disorder requires a minimum of three persons, but the fact that they have a common purpose for using or threatening violence is not required.

-Since riot an indictable offence, the prosecution or defendant may elect whether the matter be dealt with by the district court or local court.
+Since riot an indictable offence, the prosecution or defendant may elect whether the matter is dealt with by the district court or local court.
 However, another implication of being an indictable offence is that the penalties for riot are usually severe.
-For instance, as Section 93B provides the maximum penalty for riot is imprisonment for 15 years if the matter is dealt with by the District court.
-If the matter is dealt with by the Local Court the maximum penalty is two years imprisonment.
+For instance, as Section 93B provides the maximum penalty for riot is imprisonment for 15 years if the matter is dealt with by the District Court.
+If the matter is dealt with by the Local Court, the maximum penalty is two years imprisonment.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.